 Your privacy is important to us.
 To better protect your privacy we provide this notice promising that any identifying information you submit to us by e-mail, in paper form or by phone will be kept in the strictest confidence.
 Should you have any questions or concerns about these privacy policies, please call us at 812-584-8516 or send us an email at firstname.lastname@example.org.

 When adults read to young children, children learn that the dots, lines and squiggles on a page form words, and those words form stories.

 When children learn to read stories, they can read to learn all kinds of other things, and whole world of knowledge opens up to them.

-When we all work together to promote and improve literacy, we have the power to transform our community.
+When we all work together to promote literacy, we are empowered to improve our community.